Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Drone Network Design Problem for Opioid Overdose Response

-The following notational set is used in the formulation of the model (see Appendix \ref{sec:notations} for all the notations).
+The following notational set is used in the formulation of the model (see Appendix \ref{sec:notations}).
 Let $I$ be the set of OTR locations and $J$ be the set of potential DB locations.
 Let $A_j$ be a vector of parameters $(a_j, b_j, c_j)$ representing the coordinates of DB $j$ in the earth-centered, earth-fixed coordinate system while $A_i$ is a vector of parameters $(a_i, b_i, c_i)$ representing the location $i$ of an OTR.
-The parameter $d_{ij} = \Vert A_i - A_j \Vert$ is the euclidean distance between DB $j$ and overdose location $i$.
-A number $p$ of drones with speed $v$ can be deployed at up to $q (q\leq p)$ open DBs across the network.
+The parameter $d_{ij} = \Vert A_i - A_j \Vert$ is the euclidean distance between DB $j$ and OTR location $i$.
+A number $p$ of drones with speed $v$ can be deployed at up to \ML{$q$ $(q\leq p)$} open DBs across the network.
 Due to battery and autonomy limitations, each drone has a limited coverage defined by its catchment area with radius $r$.
-A drone can only service OTRs at locations that are within its catchment radius \cite{boutilier2017optimizing}, since the drone must have battery coverage to return to its base.
-Accordingly, we define the sets $J_i, i \in I$ (resp., $I_j, j \in J$) which include all the DBs (resp., possible overdose locations) that are within $r$ (i.e., the catchment area) of overdose location $i$ (resp, DB $j$).
+A drone can only service OTRs that are within its catchment radius \cite{boutilier2017optimizing}, since the drone must have battery coverage to return to its base.
+Accordingly, we define the sets $J_i, i \in I$ (resp., $I_j, j \in J$) which include all the DBs (resp., OTR locations) that are within $r$ of OTR location $i$ (resp, DB $j$).
 The binary decision variable $x_j$ is 1 if a DB is set up at location $j$, and is 0 otherwise.
-The binary variable $y_{ij}$ takes value 1 if an OTR at $i$ is assigned to DB $j$, and is equal to 0 otherwise.
-The general integer decision variable $K_j$ represents the number of drones deployed at DB $j$.
+The binary variable $y_{ij}$ takes value 1 if an OTR at $i$ is assigned to DB $j$ and value 0 otherwise.
+The general integer decision variable $K_j$ is the number of drones deployed at DB $j$.
 By convention, we denote the upper and lower bound of any decision variable $x$ by $\overline{x}$ and $\underline{x}$, respectively.